schneider-simon/uva-software-evolution/src/series2/readme.md

 The algorithm is the basic algorithm described by [Khatoon, Singh, Shukla, 2012].
 The only difference is that we do not use an hash function ans that clone pairs are managed outside the detection code.

+The hashes are used so that clones can be stored into buckets.
+We use relations instead so that we can use relation operations.
+There is a relation between node a and node b when they are registered as a clone.

 In pseudo code:

 ```